Energy Management in Retail Management

 - Time Switches – Fizzy drinks and non perishable foods won’t deteriorate if appliances are switched off at certain times.
 For example, a time switch can ensure equipment is switched off during closing times or at weekends.

-- Installation of night blinds – Theses can trap the cold air in the cabinets and thus reduce the need for space heating throughout the store.
-This will ensure a better morning temperature as the heating will have been switched off overnight.
+- Installation of night blinds – Refrigeration night blinds trap the cold air in the cabinets and thus reduce the need for space heating throughout the store.
+This will ensure a better morning temperature as theating will have been switched off overnight.
 Refrigerated night blinds have potential to decrease refrigeration energy costs by up to 40%.